I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-pshed-pi-get-all-error-sources.md

 <p>If the PSHED plug-in must add one or more new error source descriptor structures to the list and the size of the buffer is too small to include the additional structures, the PSHED plug-in's <i>GetAllErrorSources</i> callback function must set the variable pointed to by the <i>Length </i>parameter to the buffer size that is required to contain the list with the additional structures and return STATUS_BUFFER_TOO_SMALL.
 In this situation, the PSHED will allocate a larger buffer, copy the list of error source descriptor structures into the new buffer, and call the PSHED plug-in's <i>GetAllErrorSources</i> callback function a second time.</p>

 <p>A PSHED plug-in that participates in error source discovery can also implement an optional <a href="..\ntddk\nc-ntddk-pshed-pi-get-error-source-info.md">GetErrorSourceInfo</a> callback function.
-In this situation, the PSHED plug-in also sets the <b>Callbacks.GetErrorSourceInfo </b>member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560617">WHEA_PSHED_PLUGIN_REGISTRATION_PACKET</a> structure to point to its <i>GetErrorSourceInfo</i> callback function when it calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559466">PshedRegisterPlugin</a> function to register itself with the PSHED.</p>

-<p>A PSHED plug-in that participates in error source discovery sets the <b>Callbacks.GetAllErrorSources </b>member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560617">WHEA_PSHED_PLUGIN_REGISTRATION_PACKET</a> structure to point to its <i>GetAllErrorSources</i> callback function when the plug-in calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559466">PshedRegisterPlugin</a> function to register itself with the PSHED.
-The PSHED plug-in must also set the <b>PshedFADiscovery</b> flag in the <b>FunctionalAreaMask</b> member of the WHEA_PSHED_PLUGIN_REGISTRATION_PACKET structure.</p>

-<p>When the operating system starts, the Windows kernel calls into the PSHED to retrieve the list of error source descriptor structures that represents all of the error sources that are implemented by the hardware platform.
-The PSHED creates an initial list of error source descriptor structures.
-If a PSHED plug-in is registered to participate in error source discovery, the PSHED calls the PSHED plug-in's <i>GetAllErrorSources</i> callback function.
-The PSHED plug-in can make any combination of the following changes to the list of error source descriptor structures so that it accurately represents all of the error sources that are implemented by the hardware platform.</p>

-<p>Modify the contents of one or more of the error source descriptor structures.</p>

-<p>Remove one or more of the error source descriptor structures from the list.</p>

-<p>Add one or more new error source descriptor structures to the list.</p>

-<p>If the PSHED plug-in must add one or more new error source descriptor structures to the list and the size of the buffer is too small to include the additional structures, the PSHED plug-in's <i>GetAllErrorSources</i> callback function must set the variable pointed to by the <i>Length </i>parameter to the buffer size that is required to contain the list with the additional structures and return STATUS_BUFFER_TOO_SMALL.
-In this situation, the PSHED will allocate a larger buffer, copy the list of error source descriptor structures into the new buffer, and call the PSHED plug-in's <i>GetAllErrorSources</i> callback function a second time.</p>

-<p>A PSHED plug-in that participates in error source discovery can also implement an optional <a href="..\ntddk\nc-ntddk-pshed-pi-get-error-source-info.md">GetErrorSourceInfo</a> callback function.
-In this situation, the PSHED plug-in also sets the <b>Callbacks.GetErrorSourceInfo </b>member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560617">WHEA_PSHED_PLUGIN_REGISTRATION_PACKET</a> structure to point to its <i>GetErrorSourceInfo</i> callback function when it calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559466">PshedRegisterPlugin</a> function to register itself with the PSHED.</p>
+In this situation, the PSHED plug-in also sets the <b>Callbacks.GetErrorSourceInfo </b>member of the <a href="..\ntddk\ns-ntddk--whea-pshed-plugin-registration-packet.md">WHEA_PSHED_PLUGIN_REGISTRATION_PACKET</a> structure to point to its <i>GetErrorSourceInfo</i> callback function when it calls the <a href="..\ntddk\nf-ntddk-pshedregisterplugin.md">PshedRegisterPlugin</a> function to register itself with the PSHED.</p>

 ## -requirements
 <table>